-Yes I know, this book has been out for ages.
+Yes I know, Me Before You has been out for ages.
 They even made a film out of it, starring everyone’s girl crush Emilia Clarke.
 And yes even my cold heart melted a little bit when I saw the film and I must admit that a single tear escaped my eye.
 But that was all, okay!

 Seriously, I loved the film and it was the reason why I decided to buy the book and read it.
 Usually I read the book before I see the film, but sometimes I do not want to be the “BUT IN THE BOOK THEY…..” kinda person.
 The struggles are very real.
 Anyway, back on topic.
 I finished reading Me Before You a while ago and I never had the chance to write about it, which is a shame because everybody deserves to know about its greatness!